 The ligamentum nuchae is a sheet of connective tissue that looks like a fin which runs along the sagittal plane from the external occipital protuberance to the spinous process of C7 in the neck.
 Its job is to help stabilize the head and neck as well as being an attachment site for muscles.

-Ligaments sometimes have a taut, dense feel to them and sometimes yo can feel their fiber directions.
-In order to distinguish a ligament for a tendon feel the tension and attachments.
+Ligaments sometimes have a taut, dense feel to them and sometimes you can feel their fiber directions.
+In order to distinguish a ligament from a tendon feel the tension and attachments.
 A tendon connects muscle belly to a bone, while a ligament attaches a bone to a bone.
 A tendon can become taut or slack whereas a ligament will remain taut throughout the entire action of a muscle contraction.

 Fascia is a type of dense connective tissue, like ligaments and tendons.
 It is a continuous sheet of membrane located under the skin and around muscles and organs.
 It is a system of tissue that forms a three-dimensional matrix extending from head to toe throughout the entire body.